intermine/im-docs/docs/data-model/overlaps.md

+---
-# Querying over genomic ranges
+title: Querying over genomic ranges
+---

 InterMine includes functionality for querying features with overlapping genome coordinates.
 We have an index that is created on the `Location` table.
 This is used by a 'virtual' `SequenceFeature.overlappingFeatures` collection that is a `view` in the postgres database using the native [Postgres index](https://www.postgresql.org/docs/9.5/static/rangetypes.html) to find other features that overlap it.